CoffeeStraw/PyonFX/docs/tutorials/2-intermediate/02-shapes.md

-# Tutorial: Shape Effects with PyonFX
+# Tutorial: Adding Shapes to your Karaoke Effects

 Welcome to the second tutorial of the intermediate series.